Difference Between Chapter 7 and Chapter 11

 - Chapter 11 – Suppose if an individual or a company doesn’t want to close business and files for chapter 11 then they need to show regular income from operations so that the court can allow them to run operations and give some time to repay the debt.
 But if they want to run business and they are not able to generate regular income then one cannot file for chapter 11 because the company may require some funds to run operations and for that company cannot ask for further debt.

 This has been a guide to Chapter 7 vs Chapter 11 Bankruptcy.
-Here we also discuss the top 6 differences between Chapter 7 and Chapter 11 Bankruptcy along with infographics and comparison table.
+Here we also discuss the top 6 differences between these bankruptcies along with infographics and comparative table.
 You may also have a look at the following articles –